ouspg/PrivacyAndSocialEngineering/6.Social_engineering_II/README.md

 5. You can slightly modify the message yourself.
 6. Once you have finished with the message, scan it with the anti-spam tests below.
 7. If it is flagged as spam, iterate a couple of times, but no need to do it endlessly.
-8. Once you have finished, export the ChatGPT discussions with [Chrome extension as copied text](https://chrome.google.com/webstore/detail/export-chatgpt-conversati/clgidpflecgaaabfcmdmkcgebpbadgoc) and return it.
-Return the final crafted message.
-9. Provide screenshots of the spam score results

 ### Anti-spam engines